Cosmological gravitational particle production and its implications for cosmological relics: Recent and ongoing activity

 \subsection{Observational: signatures of late time decay}

-If the particles arising from CGPP are unstable but long-lived, then their late time decay into visible-sector radiation could lead to signatures in cosmological and astrophysical observables.
-Here we briefly remark on three possible probes of such an energy injection: nucleosynthesis, CMB spectrum and anisotropies, and cosmic rays.
+If the particles arising from CGPP are unstable but long-lived, then their late-time decay into visible-sector radiation could lead to signatures in cosmological and astrophysical observables.
+Here we remark on three possible probes of such an energy injection: nucleosynthesis, CMB spectrum and anisotropies, and cosmic rays.

-The observed abundances of the light elements are compatible with the predictions of Big Bang Nucleosynthesis (BBN) \cite{RevModPhys.88.015004}.
-The standard BBN calculation assumes the universe to be filled by a plasma of Standard Model particles at temperatures around $\mathrm{MeV}$.
-This good agreement between observation and theory leads to constraints on the presence of an additional particle species that decay and inject energy into the plasma \cite{Cyburt:2002uv,Kawasaki:2017bqm}.
+The observed abundances of the light elements are compatible with the predictions of BBN \cite{RevModPhys.88.015004}.
+The standard BBN calculation assumes that the universe is filled with a plasma of standard-model particles at temperatures around a few mega-electron-volts.
+This good agreement between observation and theory leads to constraints on the presence of an additional particle species that decay and inject energy into the plasma \cite{Cyburt:2002uv,Kawasaki:2017bqm,Fong:2022cmq}.

-The energy spectrum of the cosmic microwave background (CMB) is observed to agree very well with a Planck (thermal blackbody) distribution \cite{Chluba:2019kpb}.
+The energy spectrum of the CMB is observed to agree well with a Planck thermal blackbody distribution \cite{Chluba:2019kpb}.
 In the standard $\Lambda$CDM cosmology, this thermal distribution arises before recombination because photons couple to the electron-ion plasma through single-Compton and double-Compton scattering, which leads to a common temperature for all species and a vanishing chemical potential for the photon.
-However, double-Compton scattering goes out of equilibrium before single-Compton and during this time interval photon number is approximately conserved.
-Then an energy injection would lead to a nonzero photon chemical potential (spectral distortion) \cite{Hu:1993gc}, which is constrained by measurements of the CMB energy spectrum by COBE/FIRAS \cite{Fixsen:1996nj}.
-Similarly energy injection from large-scale inhomogeneities can leave an imprint on CMB anisotropies \cite{Ali-Haimoud:2016mbv,Acharya:2019uba}.
+However, double-Compton scattering goes out of equilibrium before single-Compton scattering, and during this time interval the photon number is approximately conserved.
+An energy injection would then lead to a nonzero photon chemical potential (spectral distortion) \cite{Hu:1993gc}, which is constrained by measurements of the CMB energy spectrum by COBE/FIRAS \cite{Fixsen:1996nj}.
+Similarly, energy injection from large-scale inhomogeneities can leave an imprint on CMB anisotropies \cite{Ali-Haimoud:2016mbv,Acharya:2019uba}.